volatilflerovium/sqlite3_helper/README.md

 *Parameters:*

-   dbName database file name.
+   @param dbName: database file name.

+	@throws const char* thrown if it is not possible to open the connection to the database.

 **int SQLiteDB::lastErrorCode()**

 *Description:*

-   Return the error code of the last error ocurred.
+   Return the error code of the last error ocurred (see)[http://www.sqlite.org/c3ref/errcode.html]

 **const char* SQLiteDB::lastErrorMsg()**

 *Description:*

-   Return a description of the last error.
+   Return a description of the last error (see)[http://www.sqlite.org/c3ref/errcode.html].

 **bool SQLiteDB::executeQuery(const char\* query)**